- Wander around Rome's famous fountains and piazzas upon arrival

 - Explore Florence's compact historic center and incredible architecture

 - Shop for ingredients at a Florence market, followed by a cooking class

-- Discover the rugged nature and medieval villages of the Cinque Terre
+- Hike between the stunning medieval villages of the Cinque Terre

 |Day 3||Early Morning Vatican Experience||Rome|

 |Day 4||Train to Florence, Evening Wine Tasting Experience||Florence|